-- Assessments are still necessary, but should be self-reflective in their design.
+- Assessments are still necessary but should be self-reflective in their design.
 When you’re managing employee training, you need to know how employees are performing, but with learning paths, you can do things a bit differently.
 Create assessments, but let employees also reflect on what they did well and what they missed on these evaluations.
 Then, give them the chance to correct their mistakes.

 - Use your learning management system as a collector of valuable employee data.
-Some of the biggest problems companies face right now include the ability to retain top employees, problems with culture that plague their workplace, and how to maximize productivity.
-You can find answers to these questions and many more if you opt for a learning management system with data reporting that will show you how employees are performing within the framework of individualized learning paths.
+Some of the biggest problems companies face right now include the ability to retain top employees, problems with the culture that plague their workplace, and how to maximize productivity.
+You can find answers to these questions and much more if you opt for a learning management system with data reporting that will show you how employees are performing within the framework of individualized learning paths.

-Creating and Managing Training Paths in eLeaP
+Creating and Managing Learning Paths in eLeaP

-You can create training paths and then assign users to them, and we’ve also recently implemented new customization features that facilitate the creation of individual and group learning pathways, including our Smart Assign function and User Custom Fields.
+You can create learning paths and then assign users to them, and we’ve also recently implemented new customization features that facilitate the creation of individual and group learning pathways, including our Smart Assign function and User Custom Fields.

 These convenient features are designed to alleviate one of the biggest roadblocks many training managers see in their quest to personalize training, which is that they see it as time-consuming or burdensome.